Alicespyglass/middl/README.md

 # middl

-An app for finding cool places to meet your friends efficiently.
+An iOS app for finding cool places to meet your friends efficiently.

 ## Set-up